Censorship of Facebook: China

 In China, Facebook was blocked following the July 2009 Ürümqi riots because protestors with the East Turkestan independence movement were using Facebook as part of their communications network to organize attacks across the city; Facebook refused to release the protestor identities and information to the Chinese government.
 Some Chinese users also believed that Facebook would not succeed in China after Google China's problems in 2013.
 Renren (formerly Xiaonei) has many features similar to Facebook, and complies with PRC Government regulations regarding content filtering.

 As of 20 August 2013, there have been reports of Facebook being partially unblocked in China.
 However, according to the "Blocked in China" website, Facebook is still blocked as of 7 December 2019.
 Facebook is not blocked in Hong Kong and Macau, which are special administrative regions operating under different systems.
 Facebook is currently working on a censorship project for China, where a third party would be allowed to regulate Facebook and control popular stories that come around.
 This would be a huge attempt by Facebook to get back into China.

 On 6 July 2020, Facebook announced that the company would stop reviewing requests for Hong Kong users' data while evaluating the newly imposed Hong Kong national security law by the Chinese government.

 Egypt

-Facebook was blocked for a few days in Egypt during the 2011 Egyptian protests.
+Facebook was blocked for a few days in Egypt during the 2011 Egyptian revolution.